ericmandel/js9/README.md

 To install or not to install ...
 --------------------------------

-For many users, there is no need to install: simply use the [JS9 web site](https://js9.si.edu) to display your data.
+For many users, there is no need to install JS9: simply use the [JS9 web site](https://js9.si.edu) to display your data.
 You can even upload your FITS files to the web site and run our server-side analysis.

-Installing JS9 allows you to create your own web pages, tailor site parameters, and add your own local and server analysis tasks.
+Installing JS9 allows you to create your own web pages, tailor site parameters, and add your own local and server-based analysis tasks.
 Grab the latest version from [JS9 on GitHub](https://github.com/ericmandel/js9):

     git clone https://github.com/ericmandel/js9